dhellmann/pymotw/PyMOTW/pickle/index.rst

     READ: cPickle (elkciPc)
     READ: last (tsal)

-In addition to storing data, pickles are very handy for inter-process communication.
+Besides storing data, pickles are very handy for inter-process communication.
 For example, using os.fork() and os.pipe(), one can establish worker processes which read job instructions from one pipe and write the results to another pipe.
 The core code for managing the worker pool and